Biography

 SAMPLING OF NOTABLE CASES

-- 1988-present: Lead counsel in more than fifty (50) federal and state court and arbitration intellectual property and securities matters that settled confidentially.
+• 1988-present: Lead counsel in more than 200 federal and state court and arbitration intellectual property and securities matters that settled confidentially.

-- 1990: Represented Claimants in a 10-day securities arbitration proceeding resulting in a $450,000 actual damage award and a $450,000 punitive damage award against Stifel, Nicolaus and its registered representative after three other claimants had failed to recover any award whatsoever in three separate arbitration proceeding against the same broker and the same firm for the exact same type of trading activity.
-Mr. Sheppard did not represent the three prior claimants.
+• 1990: Represented Claimants in a 10-day securities arbitration proceeding resulting in a $450,000 actual damage award and a $450,000 punitive damage award against Stifel, Nicolaus and its registered representative after three other claimants (represented by other counsel) had failed to recover any award whatsoever in three separate arbitration proceedings against the same broker and the same firm for the same type of unsuitable trading activity.

 EDUCATION